Southampton-RSG-Training/intro-to-hpc/episodes/1_intro_to_hpc_systems.md

 * Interactive access point to the HPC resources.
 * Transferring data onto/off the system.
-* Compiling code and lightweight development tasks
+* Compiling code and lightweight development tasks.
 * Preparing and submitting HPC workload job scripts to the scehduler.
 * Running short lightweight scripts for setup or testing.
 * **Not for heavy computation** — they have limited resources, so running heavy computation here will affect other users!